Edge Collective

 )

 Figure 2 from Davis, Topol et al, "Long COVID: major findings, mechanisms and recommendations", Nature Reviews Microbiology 1/13/2023.
 'Hazard ratios' represent the relative risk for a person with a COVID infection relative to someone not infected.
-For comparison, the hazard ratios for smoking 10 to 20 cigarettes a day for stroke, cardiac arrest, diabetes, pulmonary embolism, and death are 1.61, 1.5 to 2.5, 1.3 to 1.5, 1.2 to 1.5, and 1.8, respectively.
+For comparison, smoking 10 to 20 cigarettes a day leads hazard ratios of 1.61 for stroke, 1.5 to 2.5 for cardiac arrest, 1.3 to 1.5 for diabetes, 1.2 to 1.5 for pulmonary embolism, and 1.8 for death.

-There are currently no well-established effective treatments or cures for long covid; for some, it appears to be a life-long condition, and is in many cases debilitating.
+There are currently no well-established effective treatments or cures for long covid; for some, it appears to be a life-long condition, and can be debilitating.

 Impact of Long COVID on children